karunjosy/CephBox/README.md

 - **Steps**:
 -
   i.
-Download the script - `homeStorageInstall.sh` to the home directory of the root user - `/root`.
+Download the script - `scripts/install.sh` to the home directory of the `root` user - `/root`.

   ii.
-Give execute permission: `chmod +x homeStorageInstall.sh`
+Give execute permission: `chmod +x install.sh`

   iii.
-Run the script and follow the instructions: `bash homeStorageInstall.sh`
+Run the script and follow the instructions: `bash install.sh`

 - **Customization**